larsondg2000/VanGogh/README.md

 The three models achieved >90% accuracy during the validation runs after training.

 ## Image data
 Images are sorted into two classes- Van Gogh and not Van Gogh.
-The raw images folder has all the images and this is a breakdown of thwe images.
+The raw images folder has all the images and this is a breakdown of the images.

-Image source for this project:
+Image sources for this project:

     Van Gogh Images (total paintings/discarded/total in dateset): 605 (http://www.vggallery.com/index.html)